Jo Mildenhall MA MBACP

 Training, qualifications & experience

-- MA Trauma Psychology - specialising in the psychological impact of disaster & emergency services work, acute stress, PTSD, resilience and post-traumatic growth.
+- MA Trauma Psychology - specialising in the psychological impact of disaster & emergency services work, acute stress, distress, PTSD, resilience and post-traumatic growth.

 - Professional Diploma in Integrative Therapeutic Counselling